- SPIT 2023 TOURNAMENT RULES

 - Letter from league president or secretary

-16. Averages will be verified on www.bowl.com database.
+16. Averages will be verified on leaguesecretary.com (or equivalent) and www.bowl.com database.
 Correct USBC number must be provided on entry form.
-Any averages that are unavailable or inaccurate on these sites must be noted in the comments section of entry form, with separate verification provided by the league secretary (letter or standing sheet as of February 1, 2022).
+Any averages that are unavailable or inaccurate on these sites must be noted in the comments section of entry form, with separate verification provided by the league secretary (letter or standing sheet as of February 1, 2023).
 It is the entrant's responsibility to supply complete and accurate information.

 17. The handicap for the tournament shall be based at 90% of the difference between the bowler’s entering average, as determined above, and a scratch score of 225.
 Negative handicaps shall not apply.